zihangli-hndsm/mandi_codes/Readme.md

 Removes the second tier of textgrid files, which is used to process the results of the first model.
 ### add_space_in_textgrid.py
 Separates the sentence labels into word labels.
+## Discussion
+We started the project with the plan of automating everything, but we didn't manage to automate the alignment of sentences.
+We have expected MFA to be able to accomplish this, but we found that it only works at the sentence level, and the sentences had to be divided manually.
+This was extremely time-consuming, but we have automated everything apart from this, making the project nevertheless accomplishable.
+In the future, I expect to see automatic sentence alignment based on transformer model with very good performances, as it works well in understanding tokenizable information.